 - Nursing Education Scholarship Program - Provides scholarship to individuals pursuing a certificate in practical nursing, an associate degree in nursing, a hospital-based nursing diploma, a baccalaureate degree in nursing or a graduate degree in nursing.
 This program is offered by the Illinois Department of Public Health's Center for Rural Health.

 - Nurse Educator Fellowship Program - Provides $10,000 fellowships to outstanding nursing faculty teaching at Illinois institutions of higher learning that award degrees in nursing.
 The Illinois Board of Higher Education (IBHE) administers this grant program.
+Nurse Educators must be nominated by the institution at which they teach.

 Loan Repayment Programs